nickchase/k0s/docs/runtime.md

 Please note, that in order for drop-ins in `/etc/k0s/containerd.d` to take effect on running configuration, `/etc/k0s/containerd.toml` needs to be k0s managed.

 If you change the first magic line (`# k0s_managed=true`) in the `/etc/k0s/containerd.toml` (by accident or on purpose), it automatically becomes "not k0s managed".
-To make it "k0s managed" again, remove `/etc/k0s/containerd.toml` and restart k0s service on the node, it'll be recreated by k0s.
+To make it "k0s managed" again, remove `/etc/k0s/containerd.toml` and restart k0s service on the node; it'll be recreated by k0s.

-To confirm that drop-ins are applied to running configuration, check the content of `/run/k0s/containerd-cri.toml`, drop-in specific configuration should be present in this file.
+To confirm that drop-ins are applied to the running configuration, check the content of `/run/k0s/containerd-cri.toml`.
+The drop-in specific configuration should be present in this file.

 [merge patch]: https://datatracker.ietf.org/doc/html/rfc7396
 [containerd's decision]: https://github.com/containerd/containerd/pull/3574/commits/24b9e2c1a0a72a7ad302cdce7da3abbc4e6295cb